klukaszek/tint-wasm/README.md

 ```

 To link the library with a WASM project, ensure that you link using the `-L<path/to/directory> -ltint` flags with `emcc` or `clang`

-## Features
-This library has only been compiled to support the Tint SPIRV reader and writer, as well as the WGSL reader and writer.

 ## Compilation Steps
 The following commands were used to generate the .o files used to compile the archive: